knutsoned/bevy_lazy_signals/README.md

 - Can the recursive part be made iterative?
 - Should a non-lazy version of Immutable be provided?
 - Should we panic more?
 (Maybe use Result)
-- Should we use macros or reflection or something else?
-(Mostly answered).
+- Should we use macros, reflection, something else?
+Mostly answered by generics?
 - (The rest is basically "can this be even lazier?")
 - The current system eagerly adds all subscribers up the tree.
 Is it better to do this in a more deferred manner?
 Seems like it is more trouble to try to track all that than just note which ones